2026-05-14

 • GFLOPS for scalar_libm is computed against the polynomial-variant flop count (98 flops/option). libm's erfc is internally far more than that — branch-heavy dispatch, lookup tables, and conditional polynomial branches.
 The reported 2.05 GFLOPS for scalar_libm is therefore "throughput-equivalent flops if libm did the same math as the polynomial variant," not a measurement of libm's actual flop rate.
 Treat it as a throughput number, not a computational density number.

 • Per-iteration harness overhead.
-At N=1024 every variant runs ~5–6× slower per option than at N=1M because the perf-counter start/stop and function-call cost per iteration is fixed and amortises across N. Small-N numbers are measurement-floor-bound, not compute-bound.
+The per-iteration cost (perf-counter start/stop, function-call entry) is fixed, so at N=1024 it inflates per-option time in proportion to how fast the kernel is: AVX2 runs ~5× slower per option than at N=1M, SSE ~3×, and the scalar variants ~25–40% slower.
+Small-N numbers are measurement-floor-bound, not compute-bound.
 The charts above use N≥16k for this reason; the full sweep including N=1024 is in the JSON for reproducibility.

 • % of theoretical peak.
-Zen 2 base-clock theoretical peak for 256-bit FMA is roughly 62 GFLOPS per core (2 FMA pipes × 1 256-bit FMA per 2 cycles × 8 lanes × 2 flops × 3.9 GHz).
-The AVX2 variant lands at 27 GFLOPS = ~44% of peak.
+Zen 2's base-clock peak for 256-bit FMA is roughly 125 GFLOPS per core (2 FMA units × one 256-bit FMA each per cycle × 8 lanes × 2 flops × 3.9 GHz).
+The AVX2 variant lands at 27 GFLOPS = ~22% of peak.
 Division, square root, and the polynomial cascades (which can't all pipeline as pure FMA) are the gap.

 • AVX-512: deferred to a rented-bare-metal post.
 AVX-512 would allow 16-wide float computation in a single instruction and properly single-issue 512-bit ops on recent server CPUs.
 Numbers here won't extrapolate.